 Respondents normally answer using a 0-10 scale, with 10 being “Very Likely” and 0 being “Very Unlikely.”
 The 0-10 scale makes it easier for you to segment customers according to their responses:

 - 9-10 – Promoters (clients who love your company and will actively promote it)

 - 7-8 – Passives (customers who like your company but don’t love it yet)

 - 0-6 – Detractors (clients who are unhappy with your company and are at risk of churning)

 Depending on how many and what kind of answers you get, your NPS score can be somewhere in the -100 and 100 range.
 Anything under 0 is usually a bad sign, a score between 0 and 30 is normally a good score, a score between 30 and 70 is a great score, and anything over 70 means you have very high loyalty levels.

 To calculate your NPS score, you will have to subtract the percentage of Detractors from the percentage of Promoters.
-However, there is an easier way to determine it by using specialized NPS Software, or sending the surveys manually and then compiling the score by using an NPS calculator.
+However, there is an easier way to determine it by using specialized NPS software, or sending surveys manually and then compiling the score by using an NPS calculator.

 That’s not all, though.
-The single question can be followed up by an open-ended question – one that asks respondents what determined them to give you that particular score.
+The single question must be followed up by an open-ended question – one that asks respondents what made them give that particular score.
 You can also use other open-ended questions – like asking clients what they didn’t like about your company, or what you can do to improve their customer experience.